Introduction

 Still unsure?
 These real-world examples nail professionalism while honoring personal preference:

-• For corporate roles: Margaret “Meg” Park (quotes add polish)
+- For corporate roles: anonymous person “anonymous person” anonymous person (quotes add polish)

-• For creative fields: Ziggy Lamont (Legal name: Susan Lamont) (small print avoids disconnect)
+- For creative fields: Ziggy anonymous person (Legal name: anonymous person anonymous person) (small print avoids disconnect)

-• For global candidates: Xiuying “Sue” Zhang (bridges cultural familiarity)
+- For global candidates: Xiuying “Sue” anonymous person (bridges cultural familiarity)

 Remember, your name is your brand.
 Whether you opt for full transparency or a nickname-first approach, the goal is to make recruiters confident they’re hiring you—not just the name on your passport.